schmaustech/oc-mirror-blog/README.md

 ### Select Image Content Based on Version Range

-Another new feature of oc mirror is the ability to select a range of version images for a OpenShift or operator release.
+Another new feature of oc-mirror is the ability to select a range of version images for a OpenShift or operator release.
 In this example we will demonstrate how to mirror all the images between the release of 4.10.10 to 4.10.22.
 First we need to go ahead and construct our imageset configuration and set the minVersion to 4.10.10 and the maxVersion to 4.10.22:

 ~~~bash
 $ cat << EOF > ~/version-range-imageset-configuration.yaml